National Drug Screening featured in GrowFL’s Florida Companies to Watch Special Edition newsletter

 “When I first started in drug testing, which was maybe 10 years old at the time, there was a tremendous amount of opportunity,” Reilly said.
 “Employers were looking to drug test employees and in Florida this enabled companies to save 5% on workers comp insurance premiums.
 A few months later, I learned that the United States Department of Transportation required drug & alcohol testing of transportation related private companies, thus providing another opportunity.”

 Through trial and error, cold calling, attending as many trade shows as possible and getting involved with industry-related organizations, Reilly’s first business, Florida Drug Screening, grew to service employers and individuals for drug testing services in all areas of the United States including Alaska, Hawaii, Puerto Rico and the US Virgin Islands.
 In 2008, Reilly sold the business to embark on more drug testing industry consulting opportunities.
 He eventually got back in the business of operating as a third-party administrator (TPA) for drug testing programs in 2013 when he opened National Drug Screening.

-Recognized by the drug testing industry association (DATIA) as Nationally Accredited for Administration of Drug and Alcohol Testing Programs (NAADATP); the team at National Drug Screening helps employers implement and maintain comprehensive drug free workplace programs in compliance with industry best practices, Federal and State laws and regulations.
+Recognized by the drug testing industry association (DATIA merged with NDASA in 2023) as Nationally Accredited for Administration of Drug and Alcohol Testing Programs (NAADATP); the team at National Drug Screening helps employers implement and maintain comprehensive drug free workplace programs in compliance with industry best practices, Federal and State laws and regulations.